grace-notes/website/contents/topics/prayer.md

 ---
 title: "Prayer"
 pdf: "prayer.pdf"
-description: "Prayer - [PDF] Practical teaching on how to pray to God and what to expect from Him."
+description: "Prayer -  Practical teaching on how to pray to God and what to expect from Him."
 template: lesson.jade
 ---